This was the Cedar Pass campground Wednesday night around dusk. Nearly every spot was full. See us way in the back?

 Phin didn’t get to go on the hike with us because his dogginess means he’s not allowed on the trails here.
 He wouldn’t have liked the log ladder anyway:) He spent the morning snoozing on the bed & watching out the window instead.

-For a while it seemed that the storm would stay north of us, but then suddenly the wind shifted and it was upon us.
+For awhile it seemed that the storm would stay north of us, but then suddenly the wind shifted and it was upon us.
 A fierce wind whipped through the campground blowing over anything not tied down and pelting us with gravel and debris.
 We quickly shoved all our outside gear in the truck and retreated into the airstream to ride out the storm.
-We felt pretty safe in our sturdy little capsule, but I was worried for all the campers in tents!
+We felt pretty safe in our sturdy little capsule, but I was worried for all the campers in tents.
 We lay on the bed for awhile watching out the back window as jagged bolts of lightening streaked across the sky while the wind howled and rain poured down around us.
 The storm went on for hours.
 Even when the rain stopped the wind continued to blow through the night and lingered into the morning.
 I only saw one collapsed tent this morning, but I bet it was a restless night for some.

 Today we will continue west into the Black Hills where we plan to make a quick drive by visit at Mt.
 Rushmore before (hopefully) finding a spot at one of the many forest service campgrounds.
-We just realized the the Sturgis Motorcycle Rally starts this coming Monday which means about 400,000 people and motorcycles will be swarming the area and taking over the campgrounds.
+We just realized that the Sturgis Motorcycle Rally starts this coming Monday which means about 400,000 people and motorcycles will be swarming the area and taking over the campgrounds.
 From everything we’ve heard it can be tough to find a camping spot anywhere in the Black Hills while the rally is going on.
 Since the options are stay here till it’s over or drive straight through to the other side of the Black Hills, neither of which appeals to us, we will try to find a spot for the night.
 All of the forest service campgrounds have a number of non-reservable sites available only on a first-come-first-serve basis.
-I’m hoping that this policy combined with the complete lack of facilities at forest service campgrounds will mean that we find an open site.
+I’m hoping that this policy combined with the lack of facilities at forest service campgrounds will mean that we find an open site.
 If not it’s Wyoming here we come!
 Wish us luck.